WuchiOnline/ThrowAssist/README.md

 - Refactored to extend the Unity XR Interaction Toolkit, but can be easily adapted for other interaction frameworks.

-	- Can be further abstracted and configured for different desired results.
+	- Can be further abstracted and configured for a wide range of desired results.

 # Example Project

 ## Built With

-The example project showcases a basic implementation using primitives, which utilizes:
+The example project showcases a barebones implementation using primitives, which utilizes:

 * Unity 2019.3.2f1
 * Oculus XR Plugin 1.3.3